 Teachers are encouraged to identify out of character patterns of behaviour and consider whether adjustments to provision may need to be made or whether there are any other underlying concerns which require further investigation or support.
-The DSL and DDSLs will review behaviour and safeguarding logs weekly to ensure all safeguarding concerns are actioned.
+The DSL and DDSL will review CPOMS weekly to ensure all safeguarding concerns are actioned.
 It may be that a need for Early Help is identified in which case this will be discussed with the parents and support sought.
 Internal and external suspensions will also be monitored for any patterns relating to pupil's with shared characteristics.